SceneView/sceneform-android/README.md

 ## Choosing the right Sceneform SDK version for your project

-As of ARCore release 1.16.0, Google open-sourced the implementation of Sceneform allowing you to extend Sceneform's features and capabilities.
+As of ARCore release 1.16.0, Google open-sourced the implementation of Sceneform allowing to extend Sceneform's features and capabilities.
 As part of the 1.16.0 release, support for `SFA` and `SFB` assets was removed in favor of adding `glTF` support